-Running for two series between 1995 and 1996, The Thin Blue Line was a BBC sitcom written by Ben Elton, who of corse had written for Rowan Atkinson on Blackadder.
+Running for two series of 7 episodes each between 1995 and 1996, The Thin Blue Line was a BBC sitcom written by Ben Elton, who of course had written for Rowan Atkinson on Blackadder.

 The series was not popular with the critics who accused the show of “inconsistent character development” and an “overly broad plotline”.
 However it was popular with viewers.

 During it’s run there were a number of well known guest appearances.
 These included: writer Ben Elton, Stephen Fry, Stephen Moore, Melvyn Hayes, Trevor Peacock, Colin McFarlane, Alan Cox, Alexander Armstrong, Nicola Stapleton, Perry Fenwick, and Rupert Vansittart.